Spore: Classification of spores

+Spores can be classified in several ways such as by their spore producing structure, function, origin during life cycle, and mobility.

+Below is a table listing the mode of classification, name, identifying characteristic, examples, and images of different spore species.

 External anatomy

 Under high magnification, spores often have complex patterns or ornamentation on their exterior surfaces.
 A specialized terminology has been developed to describe features of such patterns.
 Some markings represent apertures, places where the tough outer coat of the spore can be penetrated when germination occurs.
 Spores can be categorized based on the position and number of these markings and apertures.
 Alete spores show no lines.
 In monolete spores, there is a single narrow line (laesura) on the spore.
-This indicates the mother spore split into four along a vertical axis.
+Indicating the prior contact of two spores that eventually separated.
 In trilete spores, each spore shows three narrow lines radiating from a center pole.
 This shows that four spores shared a common origin and were initially in contact with each other forming a tetrahedron.
 A wider aperture in the shape of a groove may be termed a colpus.
 The number of colpi distinguishes major groups of plants.
 Eudicots have tricolpate spores (i.e. spores with three colpi).